How Jekyll works

 I started with the Jekyll executable.

-It’s pretty simple: the command-line parameters, the defaults and the _config.yml
+It’s pretty simple: the command-line parameters, the defaults and the _config.yml (through Jekyll::configuration method) are used to create an options hash and then a new site is instantiated:

 # Create the Site